This is my actionable guide to content marketing strategy in 2023.

 #1- Make It Hassle-free: Make it easy for your customer to buy from you – Reduce/minimize friction as much as possible.
 Make the overall buying process easy and intuitive.

 Guide your user along the buying process.
 Show them what they should do next.
 It should be short – in as few as possible clicks.
-All buttons and forms should be clearly visible and positioned in the right places.
+All buttons and forms should be visible and positioned in the right places.

 #2- Remove Distractions: On your landing pages and product pages, remove everything that is not contributing to the conversion such as unnecessary images, links, sidebars, headers, navigation menu, etc.